DEEP-PolyU/MoG/README.md

 # MoG: Mixture of Experts for Graph-Augmented Complex Reasoning

 This is the official codebase for **MoG**.
-It organizes knowledge into **always-on hub graphs** and **sparsely activated expert graphs**, and uses a **non-parametric topology-aware router** to confine retrieval to a focused evidence subspace — achieving state-of-the-art performance on multi-hop complex reasoning.
+It organizes knowledge into **always-on hub graphs** and **sparsely activated expert graphs**, and uses a **topology-aware router** to confine retrieval to a focused evidence subspace — achieving state-of-the-art performance on multi-hop complex reasoning.

 <p align="center">
   <img src="content/MoG_main.png" alt="MoG framework" width="92%"/>